sdrasco/EdgeWalker/README.md

 - Provides detailed output including strike prices, premiums, costs, and breakeven points.
 - Measures execution time and provides performance metrics.
 - Stores ticker collections in an external `tickers.json` file for easy management and customization.

+## Progress Status Notes

+### Modular OOP Refactor Complete

+The **Edge Walker** project has recently undergone a significant refactor to adopt a **modular, object-oriented (OOP)** architecture.
+Previously, the core logic was housed in a single script, but now the functionality has been broken out into well-structured modules to improve maintainability, readability, and scalability.

+#### Key Improvements:
+- Modular code organization: The project is now divided into multiple `src/*.py` files, making it easier to extend and reuse components.
+- Cleaner separation of concerns: Each module is focused on a specific area of functionality, following common OOP principles.
+- Easier future development: This new structure is designed with future growth in mind, laying the groundwork for further optimizations and feature expansions.

+### Current Development Focus: Asynchronous Processing and Polygon API Shift

+The next major milestone for **Edge Walker** is transitioning from synchronous REST API calls to fully **asynchronous processing**.
+This will greatly improve the tool's efficiency by enabling it to handle real-time data in parallel, rather than sequentially.

+#### Upcoming Changes:
+- **Asynchronous API calls**: We’re switching from Polygon's current REST-based API client (`polygon.RESTClient`) to its **URL-based endpoints** using async requests.
+This will allow us to fetch data for multiple stock tickers concurrently, reducing bottlenecks in the pipeline.
+- **Enhanced performance**: This move is expected to drastically reduce execution time, particularly when processing large volumes of data.

 ## Requirements